 FIGURE 1.
-Two time series.
-The axis is time, and circles indicate events.
-Each time series has 68 events. (a) Timestamps of emails sent between IkeNet user 6 and IkeNet user 15. (b) A simulated Poisson process.
+Two point patterns.
+The axis is time in days, and circles indicate events.
+Each point pattern has 68 events. (a) Timestamps of emails sent between IkeNet user 6 and IkeNet user 15. (b) A simulated Poisson process.

 In 1971 Hawkes [13, 14] introduced a class of self-exciting point processes that have come to bear his name.
-A Hawkes process is a nonhomogeneous Poisson process n(t) whose intensity is governed by
+A Hawkes process is a nonhomogeneous point process n(t) whose intensity is governed by

-$$\lambda(t) = \mu + \sum{t_i < t} g(t - t_i; \theta). \tag{1.1}$$
+$$\lambda(t) = \mu + \sum{t_i < t} g(t - t_i; \theta).$$ (1.1)

-Each $t_i$ is an event time, $\mu$ is a deterministic background intensity, and g is a triggering function specifying how much a recent event increases the intensity, hence the notion of the Hawkes process as self-exciting.
-Here we note explicitly the dependence of g on a vector $\theta$ of parameters because we will estimate these parameters statistically, but we may omit it later for notational convenience.
+Each t_i is an event time, μ is a deterministic background intensity, and g is a triggering function specifying how much a recent event increases the intensity, hence the notion of the Hawkes process as self-exciting.
+Here we note explicitly the dependence of g on a vector θ of parameters because we will estimate these parameters statistically, but we may omit it later for notational convenience.
 (Nonparametric approaches to estimating g have also been developed [18, 21].)
-Likewise we may write $\lambda(t|\{t_i\}{i=1}^{n(t)})$ when we want to emphasise the dependence of $\lambda$ on the history.
-The background intensity $\mu$ can be time-dependent, but we take it as a constant for simplicity.
+Likewise we may write $\lambda(t|\{t_i\}{i=1}^{n(t)})$ when we want to emphasise the dependence of λ on the history.
+The background intensity μ can be time-dependent, but we take it as a constant for simplicity.
 This choice has precedent in seismology [21].

-Figure 2 shows Hawkes process realisations with $\mu=0.15$ and $g(t)=0.5e^{-0.6t}$ .
+Figure 2 shows Hawkes process realisations with $\mu = 0.15$ and $g(t) = 0.5e^{-0.6t}$.
 The intensity and event times are plotted against time.
 The Hawkes process events are more tightly clustered in time than the Poisson process of Figure 1(b), perhaps more closely resembling Figure 1(a).

-The Hawkes process appears in the seismology literature as a model for the timing of earthquakes and their aftershocks [25].
-As interest in and availability of large data sets of human activities have grown, Hawkes processes have been used to model electronic communications [5], gang crimes [10, 15, 33], and even terrorist and insurgent activity [19, 24].
+The Hawkes process appears in the seismology literature as a model for the timing of earthquakes and their aftershocks [26].
+As interest in and availability of large data sets of human activities have grown, Hawkes processes have been used to model electronic communications [5], gang crimes [10, 15, 34], and even terrorist and insurgent activity [19, 25].